How to Get rid of Teenage Acne ? Acne Treatments for Teens

 Skin is the colossal organ of the human body.
-It is an important organ to protect our inner organs such as bones, muscles.
+It is vital to protect our inner organs, such as bones and muscles.
 It holds all our body parts together.
-Our skin reflects us and usually, people make the first decision about us based on our skin.
+Our skin reflects us, and usually, people make the first decision about us based on our skin.
 Teenage acne can be embarrassing and painful.
-To learn more about acne I studied some research and found that the acne rate is particularly higher among women than men among all age groups [1].
+Acne rate is notably higher among women than men among all age groups [1].
 According to the American Academy of Dermatologists, approximately 40 to 50 million Americans are suffering from acne problems at any given time [2].
 Acne most commonly occurs on the face, chest, neck, shoulders, and back.

-Acne starts in the adolescent or pubertal years when the creation of some hormones like androgen starts increasing in the human body.
+Acne starts in the adolescent or pubertal years when hormones like androgen start increasing in the human body.
 Androgen hormone starts manufacturing an oily substance known as sebum.
-The sebum mixes up with the dead skin cells and blocks the hair follicles [3].
-This accumulation of skin cells, hair, and oil cluster together produce pressure that bursts up and makes skin inflammation.
-Then a bacteria that is also known as P. acnes or Propionibacterium acnes gets involved here and it makes skin sorer.
+The sebum mixes with the dead skin cells and blocks the hair follicles [3].
+This accumulation of skin cells, hair, and oil cluster together produces pressure that bursts up and makes skin inflamed.
+Then a bacteria known as P. acnes or Propionibacterium acnes gets involved here, making skin even sorer.

 Causes of Teenage Acne:

-The main causes of teenage acne are the following:
+The leading causes of teenage acne are the following:

 - Bacteria